-&lt;sup>1 Availability of data by industry is not homogeneous across the national account indicators.
+1 Availability of data by industry is not homogeneous across the national account indicators.
 Table 7 in Appendix A summarizes the industries' grouping for the different indicators in the NAS.
 The column Capital indicates the industries available for all indicators related to GFCF from the NAS.

-To get intangible asset disaggregation for India comparable with other countries covered by Global INTAN Invest it is thus necessary to identify proper indicators to split investment in Intellectual Property Products into Software and Databases, R&D and Other intellectual property products.
-To this purpose, we resort to the information gathered from the Indian Supply and Use Tables (SUTs) to estimate specific weights that are then applied to IPP investment to get the individual assets.
-More specifically, the weights refer to the following product categories from the SUT: Research and Development Services' (asset code 132), 'Computer-related services' (asset code 135), and 'Recreation, entertainment and radio & TV broadcasting and other services' (asset code 140) as summarized in Table 2.
+Global INTAN-Invest it is thus necessary to identify proper indicators to split investment in Intellectual Property Products into Software and Databases, R&D and Other intellectual property products.
+To this purpose, we use the information on gross fixed capital formation by product gathered from the Indian Supply and Use Tables (SUTs) to estimate specific weights that are then applied to IPP investment to get the individual assets.
+More specifically, the weights refer to the following product categories from the SUT: Research and Development Services' (product code 132), 'Computer-related services' (product code 135), and 'Recreation, entertainment and radio & TV broadcasting and other services' (product code 140) as summarized in Table 2.

-Code Product Asset broad category 132 Research & Development Services Research & Development Services Research & Development Services 135 Computer related services Computer software and database Software and database 140 Recreation, entertainment and radio and TV broadcasting and other services Entertainment, literacy or artistic originals & Support and Operation Services to Mining Other intellectual property products
+Code Product Asset disaggregated Asset broad category 132 Research & Development Services Research & Development Services Research & Development Services 135 Computer related services Computer software and database Software and database 140 Recreation, entertainment and radio and TV broadcasting and other services Entertainment, literacy or artistic originals Other intellectual property products